 - Historical Practices: While considered previously, firm precedent for invoking the 14th this way is very limited.

 Since liberal justices tend towards Pragmatism and Moralism, and conservative justices towards Textualism, Originalism, and Structuralism, it’s hard to imagine how invoking the 14th Amendment to avoid a catastrophic debt default would be overruled if appealed.
-If so, perhaps we need to upgrade to a Grand Supreme Court which is #30 on the US Public Policy Leaderboard (US-PPL).
+On face value, it looks like four schools of thought against one.

 You can role-play this week’s puzzle at PolicyKeys.com.
 This week’s political flap started with our Monday Puzzle Drop article.
 Tuesday was the Tiebreaker of all the conflicted roles.
 Wednesday, we caught politically strange bedfellows dancing on the debt ceiling.
 Thursday, you and your political digital twin tipped back some tall cool reasoning.